SomeoneElseOSM/Changeset1/README.md

 What it is:
 A small java program that can be invoked per user or with a file containing a list of command-line arguments allowing edits by particular users within particular areas to be monitored.

-It uses the OSM API so don't go mad with it - follow http://wiki.openstreetmap.org/wiki/API_usage_policy
+It uses the OSM API so please don't go mad with it - follow http://wiki.openstreetmap.org/wiki/API_usage_policy

 Eclipse